sorknes/create-react-styled-component-cli/README.md

 and a styled-component file.
 We also included some custom imports for design tokens and config files in the styled-component to help you on your way.

+You need to have installed `styled-components` in your own project to use this package.

 ```code
 How to use:
 create-react-styled-component <name> [option]